 Based in New York City, violist Celia Hatton finds herself in a myriad of musical settings.
 From premiering new works for solo viola, to collaborating with dancers, to exploring the conductorless chamber orchestra process, Hatton’s ability to adapt to various creative backdrops has led her to a colorful career.

-Hatton recently joined the Philadelphia based Zorá String Quartet.
 She is the violist in residence for Periapsis Music and Dance, a company that creates new compositions and choreography simultaneously while incorporating the musician on stage with dancer.

+Hatton is the former violist of the Zorá String Quartet.
 She has given the world premiere of string quartets by Colin Matthews, Derek Bermel, and Felix Jarrar, as well as premieres of solo viola works by Ansel Chang at Carnegie Hall and by Jonathan Katz at Jacob’s Pillow Dance.

 After performing in South Korea at the festival New York in Chuncheon, she was named Honorary Ambassador to the city of Chuncheon.